syniol/node-carbon-http/README.md

-# Node Hydro HTTP
+# Node Carbon HTTP
-Hydro is simplified http(s) library exclusively for Node.js; written in TypeScript.
+Hydro is simplified http(s) library exclusively for Node.js; written in TypeScript and transpiled to JavaScript.

 ## Motivation